My-Solar-Garden/hardware_/README.md

 #### RaspberryPi Tips
 - Connect your Raspberry Pi to a monitor through an HDMI cable, a usb keyboard and connect any sensors you would like to use
 - Connect to power last, as sensors can be damaged if plugged in after the power is on.
 - Connect to your Wifi by running `raspi -config` and entering your Wifi's name and password.
-- Connect to your Raspberry Pi on your mac's terminal by running `ssh pi@<your ip>` and cd into the repo
+- Connect to your Raspberry Pi to your mac's terminal by running `ssh pi@<your ip>` from the command line and cd into the repo

 ## Understanding Sensor Readings <a name="readings"></a>
    - Sensor readings are being posted to the production database, so any sensor readings in test/development will have to be mocked